Spectral theory of weighted hypergraphs via tensors: First properties

 \begin{theorem} $A$, $K$, $K^+$, $L$, $L^+$, $\mathcal{L}$ and $\mathcal{L}^+$ are irreducible tensors if and only if $G$ is an irreducible hypergraph. \end{theorem} \begin{proof} If $G$ is reducible, let $V=V_1\sqcup V_2$ be a decomposition of the vertex set as in Definition \ref{def:red}.
 Then, setting $J=\{i\in [N]:v_i\in V_1\}$ shows that the tensors associated to $G$ are reducible.
 Vice versa, if $J\subset [N]$ shows that the tensors associated to $G$ are reducible, then setting $V_1=\{v_i\in V:i\in J\}$ and $V_2=V\setminus V_1$ shows that $G$ is a reducible hypergraph. \end{proof}

 Another important property that we want to understand better is the spectral radius.
-We are able to give tight bounds on $\rho(A)$ and $\rho(K^+)$ and to compute $\rho(L^+)$ and $\rho(\LL^+)$ for a weighted hypergraph.
+As a generalization of \cite[Theorem 4.4]{QL}, which is stated for the unweighted, $\nabla$-uniform case, we are able to give tight bounds on $\rho(A)$ and $\rho(K^+)$ and to compute $\rho(L^+)$ and $\rho(\LL^+)$ for a weighted hypergraph.

 \begin{proposition}The spectral radii of $A$ and $K^+$ satisfy